Is Israel’s Wall Corroding Peace in Gaza?

 Despite the official Israeli demilitarization of the Gaza Strip in 2005, international organizations argue that Israel holds de-facto control over the strip since it controls all but one of the border crossings in addition to holding direct command of Gazan air and maritime space.
 The two recent major conflicts between Israel and Palestine in Gaza—Operation Cast Lead (2008) and Operation Protective Edge (2014)—have drawn extensive international criticism due to the disproportionate nature of Israeli aggression.
 According to UN reports, the combined casualties from these operations amounted to 86 Israelis (nine civilians) and 3,691 Palestinians (2,162 civilians).

 Operation Cast Lead was an Israeli offensive comprising both land and air-based attacks on Gaza between December 27, 2008 and January 18, 2009.
 According to the Israeli government, “[the] Cast Lead Operation in Gaza was both a necessary and a proportionate response to Hamas’ attacks.”
-While the offensive’s stated objectives were to neutralize mortar attacks by Hamas, a militant group seeking control of Gaza, onto Israeli settlements, the high civilian death toll and large scale destruction of civilian infrastructure led to the international community questioning attack strategies used during the offensive and whether or not Israel had just cause.
+While the offensive’s stated objectives were to neutralize mortar attacks on Israeli towns bordering Gaza* by Hamas, a militant group seeking control of Gaza, the high civilian death toll and large scale destruction of civilian infrastructure led to the international community questioning attack strategies used during the offensive and whether or not Israel had just cause.

 In “Just War Moral Philosophy and the 2008-09 Israeli Campaign in Gaza,” Jerome Slater addresses Israel’s moral justification of and its strategic utility in Operation Cast Lead.
 Slater maintains that Israel’s realpolitik, the iron wall strategy, continues to be employed against Palestinians even though it has already achieved its objectives.
 The iron wall strategy was originally formulated by Ze’ev Jabotinsky and later adopted in different forms by Israeli leadership.
 It holds that Israel must avoid compromises with its adversaries until its military advantage is so overwhelming and the costs of resistance become so painful that adversaries have no choice but to accept Israel and agree to a negotiated end to the conflict.
 Slater argues that Operation Cast Lead violated international Just War morality and claims that Israel’s reliance on overwhelming force instead of political reconciliation undermines Jabotinsky’s conception of iron wall as the means to achieving a political resolution with Arabs.